Roger Miller: Recording career

 Miller signed a recording deal with Decca Records in 1958.
 He was paired with singer Donny Lytle, who later gained fame under the name Johnny Paycheck, to perform the Miller-written "A Man Like Me", and later "The Wrong Kind of Girl".
 Neither of these honky-tonk-style songs charted.
 His second single with the label, featuring the B-side "Jason Fleming", foreshadowed Miller's future style.
 To make money, Miller went on tour with Faron Young's band as a drummer, although he had never drummed.
-During this period, he signed a record deal with Chet Atkins at RCA Victor, for whom Miller recorded "You Don't Want My Love" (also known as "In the Summertime") in 1960, which marked his first appearance on country charts, peaking at No. 14.
-The next year he made an even bigger impact, breaking through the top 10 with his single "When Two Worlds Collide", cowritten with Bill Anderson.
-But Miller soon tired of writing songs, divorced his wife, and began a party lifestyle that earned him the moniker "wild child."
+During this period, he signed a record deal with Chet Atkins at RCA Victor, for whom Miller recorded "You Don't Want My Love" (also known as "In the Summertime") in 1960, which marked his first appearance on country charts, peaking at number 14.
+The next year, he made an even bigger impact, breaking through the top 10 with his single "When Two Worlds Collide", cowritten with Bill Anderson.
+Miller soon tired of writing songs, divorced his wife, and began a party lifestyle that earned him the moniker "wild child".
 He was dropped from his record label and began to pursue other interests.